Descartes Labs launches its new platform for analyzing geospatial data – TechCrunch

 In many ways, this new platform gives these customers access to the tools and data that Descartes Labs’ own team uses and allows them to collaborate with the company to solve their problems and use the new modeling tools to build solutions for their individual businesses.

-“Previously, a data science team that at a company that’s interested in this kind of analysis would also have to know how to wrangle very large-scale or petabyte-scale Earth observation data sets,” Fraher said.
+“Previously, a data science team at a company that’s interested in this kind of analysis would also have to know how to wrangle very large-scale or petabyte-scale Earth observation data sets,” Fraher said.
 “These are very unique and specific skillsets and because of that kind of barrier to entry, the adoption of some of this technology and data sources has been slow.”

 To enable more businesses to get started with working with this data (and become Descartes Labs customers), the company is betting on the standard tools in the industry, with hosted Jupyter notebooks, Python support and a set of APIs.
-It also includes tools to transform ad clean the incoming data from Descartes’ third-party partners in order to make it usable for data scientists.
+It also includes tools to transform and clean the incoming data from Descartes’ third-party partners in order to make it usable for data scientists.

-“it’s not just like some simple ETL-like data processing pipeline,” Descartes Labs’ Head of Engineering Sam Skillman noted.
-“It’s something where we have to combine very in-depth data science, remote sensing and large scale compute capabilities to bring all of that data in in a way that normalizes it and gets it ready for analysis.”
+“It’s not just like some simple ETL-like data processing pipeline,” Descartes Labs’ head of Engineering Sam Skillman noted.
+“It’s something where we have to combine very in-depth data science, remote sensing and large-scale compute capabilities to bring all of that data in in a way that normalizes it and gets it ready for analysis.”

-All of this analysis is handled in the cloud, with AWS being Descartes Labs cloud of choice.
+All of this analysis is handled in the cloud, of course.

 The new platform is now available to businesses that want to give it a try.